wp-plugins/woocommerce-compare-products/readme.txt

 == Changelog ==

+= 2.1.9.4 - 2014/07/03 =
+* Tweak - Updated plugins description and dashboard text for details about plugin upgrade version.
+* Tweak - Checked for full compatibility with WooCommerce Version 2.1.12

 = 2.1.9.3 - 2014/06/12 =
 * Feature -  On upgrade to Pro version All Compare Categories, Compare Features and input terms created in the Lite Version are auto converted to WooCommerce Product Categories, Product Attributes and Terms if they do not already exist.